 - More expensive than simple models

-7. iHealth Core Wireless Body Composition Scale
+7. iHealth Core Wireless Body

 This scale offers comprehensive readings runners want, including BMI, daily calories, and visceral fat readings.
 It accommodates individuals up to 400 pounds.
 It's easy to set up and involves scanning a QR code.

 This scale uses bio impedance technology to improve the accuracy of scale readings.
 It supports up to 10 different users and can store up to 200 readings.

 This weight scale is among the more expensive models on this list.
 Considering the different types of readings it offers and its accuracy, many runners will find this scale worth the price.

 - Doesn't automatically pair with smartphones; set up is required

 This weight scale is from the makers of Fitbit, so it integrates well with the Fitbit app many runners already use.
 It syncs data for up to eight different users and is water resistant, so it won't get damaged in the bathroom.

 With Wi-Fi, this scale automatically syncs data to the Fitbit dashboard.
 It tracks weight, BMI, lean mass and body fat percentages.

 For runners who use Fitbit already, this scale offers a lot of value, as it will sync with Fitbit trackers.
 Runners won't have to keep track of yet another app.
 It's a little more expensive than comparable models.
 For runners who don't already use Fitbit products, this wouldn't be as valuable.

 - May be difficult to set up, compared to other scales